-CDF Induces Critical Realism Regarding Agile Organizational Practices
+CDF Induces Critical Realism Regarding How Agile/Lean Organizations Work

-In the cauldron of change we are living in, we need a set of mind opening tools whose use leads to new and complex ways of thinking and listening.
-Critical Realism based on dialectic empowers us to understand not just “change” but transformations, both of ourselves and our organizations, that elude formal logical thinking but not “dialectical” thinking based on CDF.
+In the cauldron of change we are living in, we need a set of mind opening tools whose use leads to complex ways of thinking and listening.
+CDF empowers us to understand not just change but transformation, both of ourselves and our organizations.
+Transformation eludes formal logical thinking but not “dialectical” thinking based on CDF.

 CDF comprises a set of values, strategic principles, and practices forming a cohesive whole.
 Like the components of business model canvas, its parts form a living system.
-CDF-based action logics are grounded in three interrelated perspectives on contributions of human capital to the organization as a whole:
+CDF-based action logic is grounded in three interrelated perspectives on human capital in organizations :

-- How contributors show up with regard to their self-concept, approach to tasks, and emotional intelligence (egoic)
+- How individual contributors show up with regard to their self-concept, approach to tasks, and emotional intelligence

-- How contributors construct their own unique “real world” depending on the agility of their thinking (cognitive).
+- How individual contributors construct their own “real world” depending on the complexity of their present thinking

 Individuals’ contributions are grounded in an empirically measurable internal workplace indicating how they conceive of their work emotionally and intellectually at different points in their lifelong adult development.